ShaikhSahilAhmed/web_and_social_computing/README.md

 1. python filename.py

 For every dataset, it contains 'results' directory which contains all 4 types of centrality for every node.

+### Ques 2
+This directory contains two subdirectories as "hits" and "pagerank".

+#### PageRank
+It contains 3 sub directories for each dataset.
+In each of the dataset it contains python file for PageRank Score calculation  for each of the nodes and the nodes which are having min and max score.
+It also contains the python file to plot the graph for Score vs node-id.

+#### HITS
+It contains 3 sub directories for each dataset.
+In each of the dataset it contains python file for HITS Hub and Authority Score calculation for each of the nodes and the nodes which are having min and max score.
+It also contains the python file to plot the graph for Score vs node-id.

+##### Executing files
+1. python filename.py

+For every dataset, it contains 'results' directory which contains their score values with respect to their node-id.